bahrus/p-et-alia/README.md

 </summary>

 These "connector components" would be useless if there were no, you know, components to connect.
 It would be like blockchain without people actually engaging in trade.
-As such, the p-et-alia components want you to know that they are very pro-component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.
+As such, the p-et-alia family of components want you to know that they are all very pro web component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.

 Recursively, some areas of said components may also involve gluing loosely coupled sub-components together, so these connector components could also be used there to reduce boilerplate, expensive JavaScript, especially in a setting where HTML is imported.

 However, there are many scenarios where some UI functionality is sufficiently complex and intricate that "gluing together" loosely coupled components isn't the right mindset.
-Instead of connecting a Roku to a TV, think implementing a swiss watch.
+Instead of connecting a Roku to a TV, think implementing a new design of a swiss watch.

 ![](https://deployant.com/wp-content/uploads/2016/09/patek-repeater-perpetual-tourbillon.jpg)

 An example of this is the classic [TodoMVC](http://todomvc.com/) functionality.
-We recommend that this is the type of functionality best built with a [component helper library](https://webcomponents.dev/).
+This is the type of functionality best built with a [component helper library](https://webcomponents.dev/) or two.

 But it is worth examining the question:  What is the least amount of "central control" needed to implement the TodoMVC, without triggering a gag reflex?